illuminator3/BetterYouTube/README.md

 ## Installation

 Installing BetterYouTube is fairly simple, you'd go as usual with installing an unpacked chrome extension, an example of this can be found [here](https://github.com/web-scrobbler/web-scrobbler/wiki/Install-an-unpacked-extension).

+## License

+This project is licensed under the Apache License 2.0 - see the [LICENSE](https://github.com/illuminator3/VerifyTS/blob/master/LICENSE) file for details

+### Permissions & Limitations

+#### Permissions

+-  Commercial use
+-  Modification
+-  Distribution
+-  Patent use
+-  Private use

+#### Limitations

+-  Trademark use
+-  Liability
+-  Warranty